Winter Roads in Manitoba

 In 1971, the Province, through its Department of Northern Affairs, assumed responsibility for construction and maintenance of the winter road network.
 Under Provincial auspices, the roads were upgraded to a standard that would accommodate truck access.
 Supervision of the system was transferred to the Manitoba Department of Transportation in 1978, where it remains today.

 Use of the road system requires considerable safety precautions.
 Adverse weather conditions and wave action on ice crossings can seriously affect the viability of the route.
-The Department of Infrastructure and Transportation schedules pre-season meetings with truckers to acquaint them with the prevailing conditions and the precautions to be taken.
+The Department of Infrastructure schedules pre-season meetings with truckers to acquaint them with the prevailing conditions and the precautions to be taken.
 Portions of the road may be closed as deemed necessary.

 The construction and maintenance of Manitoba’s winter roads are examples of projects that reflect the remote access and northern development strategies for meeting the transportation needs of each community on the winter road system.
 The Province recognizes the important role the winter road system plays in overcoming social and economic challenges facing the northern and remote communities in Manitoba.